 Unfortunately, there is occasional pilferage within the cemetery, usually by animals.
 The cemetery is not responsible for lost or stolen flowers or decorations.
 The cemetery staff may remove, at our discretion, an item in a breakable container (these are not allowed at any time) or one left lying on the lawn.

-After an interment, there is a wait of a minimum of six (6) months for the ground to settle well before pouring a footing for a monument or marker.
-Footings are poured between May and September.
+After an interment, there is a wait of a minimum of six (6) months for the ground to settle well before pouring a foundation for a monument or marker.
+Foundation Orders are accepted between May and September and foundations are poured between May and October.

 Though we understand the bond between pet owner and pet, like all other cemeteries of which we are aware, all pets except service animals are prohibited on cemetery grounds.
 Please leave your pets at home or keep them safely in your car when visiting.

 Grounds are Open 7 Days a Week from dawn to dusk.

 You may come to the office, call, write, or email the full name and approximate date of death, and our staff will look up the burial location for you.

 A burial requires: the grave, the interment fee (opening and closing of the grave), the casket (available from the Funeral Director), and a concrete outer burial vault for the casket (available through the Funeral Director).

 If the family wishes to identify the grave of the deceased with a memorial, the expenses are: the memorial (usually of granite and available from a monument company or through the Funeral Director) and the charge for its foundation, which must be paid in advance of its installation.
 A temporary marker is normally provided by the Funeral Home.